Olympics and International Sports Law Research Guide

 Olympics & International Sports Law Research Guide

 Along with the FIFA World Cup, the Olympic Games are the world's most recognized international sporting event.
 Started in ancient Greece, the Olympic Games were revived in modern times in 1896 and occur every four years.
 This guide is provided as an aid in researching the structure and legal aspects of the Olympic Movement.
 This will also encompass general international sports law resources as connected to the Olympics.
+We also provide a Sports Law Research Guide for those seeking assistance with U.S. sports law.

 Key Olympics Web Sites